jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab25.md

 It requires that you specify the expected shape of the input images in terms of rows (height), columns (width), and channels (depth) or [rows, columns, channels].

 The filter contains the weights that must be learned during the training of the layer.
-The filter weights represent the structure or feature that the filter will detect and the strength of the activation indicates the degree to which the feature was detected.
+The filter weights represent the structure or feature that the filter will detect, and the strength of the activation indicates the degree to which the feature was detected.

-The layer requires that both the number of filters be specified and that the shape of the filters be specified.
+The layer requires that both the number of filters and the shape of the filters be specified.

 We can demonstrate this with a small example.
-In this example, we define a single input image or sample that has one channel and is an eight pixel by eight pixel square with all 0 values and a two-pixel wide vertical line in the center.
+In this example, we define a single input image or sample that has one channel and is an eight-pixel by eight-pixel square with all 0 values and a two-pixel wide vertical line in the center.

 ```python
 # define input data